-These patterns of changing relative variances would be impossible to capture in models without SV and fat tailed outliers.
-Figure 11 examines additional ways in which these components affect the behavior of the model and the resulting interpretation of the data.
-Panel (a) focuses on the heterogeneous dynamics.
-We report the estimation results using the data as available on June 1, 2020 for two versions of the model.
+Figure 9 examines the highly uncertain first months of the pandemic, before any official releases of US GDP.
+Panel (a) reports the estimation results using data available on June 1, 2020.
 In the left panel, the full model is used, whereas in the right panel, the heterogeneous dynamics are switched off (i.e., m = 0).
-In both cases, we report the estimated posterior mean of (latent) monthly GDP growth, the common component, and their forecasts through 2021.
-As discussed in Section 3.2, in standard DFMs with homogeneous dynamics the responses of the variables to a common shock are all proportional, and the business surveys typically dominate the estimation of the common factor.
-As a consequence, both the factor itself and the forecasts of all variables inherit the dynamics of survey variables.
-The heterogeneous dynamics (m > 0) break that restriction, allowing hard variables such as GDP growth to display less persistent responses to the same shock.
-As of June 1, survey data available for May already displayed a partial recovery, with hard data for Q2 still mostly not available.
-For the model with heterogeneous dynamics (left panel) this information translates into a forecast of a sudden large drop in activity followed by a quick, albeit partial, rebound in GDP.
-For the model with homogeneous dynamics (right panel) the forecast is instead for a shallower but more prolonged recession, similar to the one experienced during the 2008-2009 financial crisis.
-Ultimately, the "partial V" predicted by the full model proved to be a more accurate description of the second half of 2020.
-This highlights that the model can capture different shapes of recoveries, in line with the differential behavior of durable and non-durable spending recently highlighted by Beraja and Wolf (2021).
+In both cases, we report the posterior mean of (latent) monthly GDP growth, the common component, and their forecasts through 2021.
+As discussed in Section 3.1, in the standard DFM the soft data dominate the estimation of the factor, so both the factor itself and the forecasts of all variables inherit the dynamics of survey variables.
+The heterogeneous dynamics (m > 0) break that restriction, allowing the model to extract more information from hard data, which display much less persistence.
+As of June 1, soft data available for May already displayed a partial recovery, and some of the latest available hard data started to show the first signs of an early recovery.
+For the with heterogeneous dynamics (left panel) this information translates into a forecast of a sudden large drop in activity followed by a quick, albeit partial, rebound in GDP.
+For the model with homogeneous dynamics (right panel) the forecast is instead for a shallower but more prolonged recession, similar to the 2008-2009 financial crisis.